Find Duplicate Songs by Title, Artist, Album, and Genre

 • Depends on accurate tagging; errors may result in missed duplicates.

-• No audio analysis; tracks with mismatched tags may be overlooked.
+• No audio analysis; tracks with mismatched tags or genre labels may be overlooked.

 Method 3: Using Duplicate File Finder Tools